m0-k1/Text-Summarization/README.md

 ## How to run
 - Install the required libraries using pip, virtual environment or conda.
-- Run `jupyter notebook` in your terminal
+- Run `jupyter notebook` in your terminal.